ghiscoding/aurelia-slickgrid/README.md

 ## Wiki / Documentation
 The Wiki is where all the documentation and instructions will go, so please consult the [Aurelia-Slickgrid - Wiki](https://github.com/ghiscoding/aurelia-slickgrid/wiki) before opening any issues.
 The [Wiki - HOWTO](https://github.com/ghiscoding/aurelia-slickgrid/wiki/HOWTO--Step-by-Step) is a great place to start with.

+### Latest News & Releases
+Check out the [Releases](https://github.com/ghiscoding/aurelia-slickgrid/releases) section for all latest News & Releases.

+## Fully Tested with [Jest](https://jestjs.io/) (Unit Tests) - [Cypress](https://www.cypress.io/) (E2E tests)
+Aurelia-Slickgrid reached **100%** Unit Test Coverage, we are talking of 15,000+ lines of code (3,750+ unit tests, now mostly all in Slickgrid-Universal) fully tested with [Jest](https://jestjs.io/).
+On the UI side, all Aurelia-Slickgrid Example are tested with [Cypress](https://www.cypress.io/), there are over 550+ Cypress E2E tests.

+## Installation
+Refer to the **[Wiki - HOWTO Step by Step](https://github.com/ghiscoding/aurelia-slickgrid/wiki/HOWTO--Step-by-Step)** and/or the [Aurelia-Slickgrid Demos](https://github.com/ghiscoding/aurelia-slickgrid-demos) repository.
+Please don't open any issue unless you have followed these steps (from the Wiki), and if any of the steps are incorrect or confusing, then please let me know.

+**NOTE:** if you have any question, please consider asking installation and/or general questions on [Stack Overflow](https://stackoverflow.com/search?tab=newest&q=slickgrid)

 ## Usage